How bad is the problem or pornography among children and youth?

 - a hand-held microphone

-- DVD player (we mail you a DVD screener with the film on it)
+- DVD player (we mail you a DVD as a part of your screening package)

 (Note: for screenings where the one of the film directors is present, the film will play off of a MacBook that they bring with them – they can connect to HDMI, VGA, and DVI inputs)

 INTERVIEW QUESTIONS (FOR MEDIA INQUIRIES)

 An old friend took me (Jared) out for lunch and said “I’m a youth leader at my church.
 I’m working with thirty young men, and they all have porn addictions.
 We need your help.”
 So I started asking people: When was the first time you saw porn?
 How old were you?
 How did it make you feel?
 The majority of folks I’ve asked saw porn before 18.
 And in almost every case, they didn’t go looking for porn – porn found them.